 Hope Fund offer emergency financial assistance to help with expenses during care and treatment.
 The Hope Fund provides support for those with breast cancer.

 Both funds are programs of the Buffalo Hospital Foundation.
-The Community Cancer Care Fund is funded by proceeds from the
+The Community Cancer Care Fund is funded by proceeds from the Street Party of Hope (formerly

 Explore ways you can support Buffalo Hospital as a volunteer.